hakaneroztekin/java-spring-with-docker/README.md

 Hello,

-This is a supplementary repository for the docker in a nutshell article.
+This is a supplementary repository for [docker in a nutshell](https://hakaneroztekin.medium.com/docker-in-a-nutshell-29cc2a938534) article.

 Switch to the branches for the demo codes.
 The list of branches,
 - `demo/1-basic-spring-app`